mendhak/mendhak.github.io/_posts/2020-12-04-lambda-docker-hello-world.md

 ---

 AWS recently announced the ability to use Docker images in your Lambda functions.
-I'll go over a bare minimum set of steps to get a basic example working.
+Here I'll go over a basic set of steps to get a simple example working.

 ## Setup

 You will need the latest version of the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install).

-You will need to have [configured AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with an IAM user that can perform actions against your account.
+Make sure you've [configured AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with an IAM user that can perform actions against your account.

-You will need a role for Lambda in your AWS account.
+You will need a role for Lambdas in your AWS account.
 If you haven't created one already, run this and make note of the Role ARN that comes back.

 ```bash
 aws iam create-role --role-name lambda-ex --assume-role-policy-document '{